outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

 - add to solution automation workflows

+  - apply core interaction functions & core structures to useful structures to generate other useful structures
+    - example: apply the concept of 'probability' to generate useful structures, which would produce a query like 'identify probability structures like patterns of useful structures'
+    - workflow fit: this may have the same output as other workflows but it involves applying the insight that 'core structures of useful structures' benefits from the usefulness of the concept of 'adjacence' in that core structures (like combination of useful structures, or patterns of useful structures) will probably also be useful structures

   - identify structures of useful interface components that can be used to generate/identify other useful structures
     - example: identify useful structures (like patterns) of useful structures
       - example pattern of useful structures: 'structures having a higher number of useful concepts it can function as'